 Your company is still young, but things are changing.
 The business just doesn’t “feel” like it used to, probably in a number of different ways.
 The change has been good!
 You’ve been growing, but still, some of the things happening can become unsettling.
-You know that as a CEO – or other C-Level manager – you probably to start doing some things differently.
+You know that as a CEO – or other C-Level manager – you probably need to start doing some things differently.
 But what?
 We’ll examine some common and important considerations for exiting the startup phase below:

 When is a startup “grown up”?

 The reality is that there are many startup stages that a mobile software, SaaS or hardware tech company goes through.
-There are many different views on how to divide and recognized these phases.
+There are many different views on how to divide and recognize these phases.
 For companies that go down the institutional funding path there are thought by some to be three phases, generally defined by having met milestones appropriate for different types of funding.
 For example, 1) Friends and Family Round 2) Seed Round 3) VC/Growth Round.
 There are many different but similar variations out there on this theme for companies on a VC funding track, but I’m sure you get the idea.
 Unfortunately, this approach doesn’t apply to the great majority of startups that don’t raise institutional equity funds.
 A more generalized breakdown of startup phases I’ve seen goes something like this:

 - Commitment (Form the company)